sandeshlamsal/CoreJavaTheories/README.md

 Encapsulation is a process of binding or wrapping the data and the codes that operates on the data into a single entity.
 This keeps the data safe from outside interface and misuse.

 2. Inheritance (sharing properties and methods of classes)
-3. Polymorphism (same code diff behaviour, eg:- saving,current  account, but getMinBal() will give diff output)
+3. Polymorphism (same code,method diff behaviour, eg:- saving,current  account, but getMinBal() will give diff output)
 4. Abstraction (hiding the complexities showing only the method,interface)
 5. All predefined types are objects (int i=0; is not valid but not in java)
 6. All operations are performed by sending messages to objects